Postnatal Classes are finally back!

 Whether you're a first time Mum, or a pro juggling one, two, perhaps even multiples more, it can sometimes feel a little overwhelming.
 It's easy, debatably natural, to forget about looking after ourselves when we're so busy looking after everyone else - changing nappies, washing endless clothes, pounding the pavements and all the many other plate spinning activities that family life seems to throw at us.

-I hope that this class can offer you great support during these early days; physical strength and guidance to help you with your growing baby and their entourage of well - stuff, emotional support and reassurance from other Mums currently in the similar situations and finally, mindful awareness - tuning into your postnatal body, it's habits, how it moves and what we may need to tweak for the long term benefit.
+I hope you can find a class which can offer you great support during these early days; physical strength and guidance to help you with your growing baby and their entourage of well - stuff, emotional support and reassurance from other Mums currently in the similar situations and finally, mindful awareness - tuning into your postnatal body, it's habits, how it moves and what we may need to tweak for the long term benefit.

 So how can Postnatal Pilates help?